aegis72/aegisflow_utility_nodes/README.md

 ![image](https://github.com/aegis72/aegisflow_utility_nodes/assets/118572301/f1157839-d454-4622-b5cd-b39a26678fec)

-The "multipasser" which gangs them all together so they can be collapsed into the "superlaser."
+...And the "multipasser" which gangs them all together so they can be collapsed into the "superlaser."

 ![image](https://github.com/aegis72/aegisflow_utility_nodes/assets/118572301/4ad427f6-15e4-4a26-baa2-d4b6d7610dbe)